London's clean air 'ULEZ' to be extended today – how to check if you'll be charged £12.50 a trip

 Is there a residents' discount?

-Currently, there is a residents' discount scheme in place for those who live within the existing ULEZ zone.
-But from Monday 25 October, residents living within the ULEZ zone, including the expanded area, must pay the FULL charge of £12.50/day to drive a vehicle that does not meet the low-emission standards.
+Currently, there is a residents' discount scheme in place for those who live within the existing ULEZ.
+But from Monday 25 October, residents living within the ULEZ, including the expanded area, must pay the FULL charge of £12.50/day to drive a vehicle that does not meet the low-emission standards.

 How do I pay?